 There’s plenty of camping options at Lake Tahoe.
 Meeks Bay Campground was where we set up and it has direct access to the beach.
 The Meeks Bay beach is another great place to go for a swim.
-If you’re not staying at the campground, you can pay a day use fee of $A11 per vehicle to use the beach.
+If you’re not staying at the campground, you can pay a day use fee to use the beach.

 Campsites include a fire ring, picnic table and bear proof food storage locker.

 - There’s no vehicle entry fee to enter Lake Tahoe, however fees apply for some carparking areas.
 Signage indicates where fees apply.